Jamesits/DisableSystemUpdateService/README.md

+Disable SystemUpdateService
+=====================

 OK Google, Sleep!
-=====================

-A simple app to fix SystemUpdateService wakelock which keeps your favorite Android device awake and drains much battery.
+This a simple app to fix SystemUpdateService wakelock which keeps your favorite Android device awake and drains much battery.

+__*ROOT REQUIRED*__

 Tested on the following condition: